System Requirements & Compatibility

 Create a comprehensive security rule (ACL) to allow WRTune to visualize stats and manage settings.
 This script grants permissions for:

-• /usr/sbin/nlbw: Bandwidth Monitoring (allows fetch data from nlbwmon).
+• /usr/sbin/nlbw & /usr/bin/vnstat: Bandwidth Monitoring (allows fetch data from nlbwmon and vnstat).

 • /sys/class/thermal/*/temp: Device Temperature (allows reading CPU heat levels).